Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 # my-photography

 ## Purpose of the project
 This website intends to show off different fashion styles and provide inspiration.
 It is intended for all age groups and the aim is to invite people to sign up for a creative photoshoot displaying outfits in different settings.
-The website is also advertising a small portfolio of work and supposed to meet the photographic expectations of customers of all ages looking to have a creative photoshoot and capture a moment in time.
+The website is also advertising a small portfolio of work and supposed to meet the photographic expectations of customers of all ages looking to have a creative photoshoot.
+The link to the page can be found here: https://zoe34.github.io/my-photography/

 ## External User’s Goal
 To view the work of a photographer and gain ideas and inspiration for potential photo shoots.
 To view the gallery and potentially contact the photography business.